Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/01-rtl_kernel_workflow/README.md

 ## Next Steps

 This tutorial demonstrates how to package RTL IPs as Vitis kernels (`.xo`), and use them in the Vitis core development kit.
-The tutorial offers two different approaches to accomplish this goal:

-* [Package IP/Package XO](./package_ip.md): Start by packaging an existing RTL module as Vivado IP, and package that IP as a Vitis kernel (`.xo`).
+The tutorial uses the [Package IP/Package XO](./package_ip.md) flow to package an existing RTL module as a Vivado IP, and package that IP as a Vitis kernel (`.xo`).
-* [RTL Kernel Wizard](./vitis_ide.md): Use the RTL Kernel wizard to create the elements of an RTL kernel, and fit an existing RTL module into that framework.

 </br>
 <hr/>